A Conversation with Thomas BrzozowskiThe Counsel for Domestic Terrorism at the Department of Justice (DOJ)

 On October 26, 2018, federal law enforcement arrested Cesar Sayoc in Florida for allegedly sending over 14 mail bombs to political and media figures.
 The next day, Robert Bowers shot and killed 11 worshipers at the Tree of Life synagogue in Pittsburgh.
 These tragic terrorist attacks, alongside several others seen in recent months, exemplify the "persistent security threat" posed by domestic extremist groups and the "increasing number of fatalities and violent nonlethal acts committed by domestic terrorists against people and property in the United States," identified just weeks before in the White House National Strategy for Counterterrorism.

-After being introduced by the Program on Extremism's Director Dr. Lorenzo Vidino, Mr. Brzozowski addressed the current dynamics of the risk and discuss the Justice Department's options for responding to the threat.
-This presentation was followed by a moderated discussion between Mr. Brzozowski and Eric Tucker, Justice Department reporter for the Associated Press.
+Mr. Brzozowski addressed the current dynamics of the risk and discuss the Justice Department's options for responding to the threat.
+This presentation was followed by a moderated discussion with Eric Tucker, a Justice Department reporter for the Associated Press.